RafaeloxMC/som-grand-survey-expedition-mount-unhappiness/README.md

 Look, if you must.
 The mountain will remember you...

-This site is a simple tourism homepage for mount happiness!
+This site is a simple tourism homepage for Mount Unhappiness!
 Made for: Hackclub - Summer Of Making Grand Survey Expedition (Scene 84)

 -   The experience lives in [`Home`](src/app/page.tsx) — [src/app/page.tsx](src/app/page.tsx)